 - Start shopping for the staples.
 Plates, napkins, silverware, etc. I don’t have enough ‘real’ plates for a setting of 40 so I usually buy the clear crystal plates so they are a little nicer and not flimsy.

 - Create your main tablescape – I reserve the main dining room table for the ‘older’ generation and I like to really dress it up.
 Make a centerpiece that really feels like the holidays.
-Lights and candles are an inexpensive why to set the mood.
+Lights and candles are inexpensive ways to set the mood.

 - Make any appetizers that you can ahead of time and freeze them.